Home News Chalair takes over operation of Castres-Orly route

 Chalair takes over operation of Castres-Orly route

-Following the call for tenders to take over this regional development route between Castres-Mazamet airport and Paris-Orly, our Normandy-based airline has been chosen to operate the service for the next four years.
-For the period from June 1, 2023 to May 31, 2027, Chalair will take over the Castres-Orly route.
-Two round-trip flights are scheduled daily on weekdays, with one rotation on Sundays.
-A real relief for the region after weeks of anxiety.
+Following the call for bids to operate this regional route between Castres-Mazamet Airport and Paris-Orly, our Normandy-based airline was selected to operate the route for the next four years.
+For the period from June 1, 2023, to May 31, 2026, Chalair will therefore take over the Castres-Orly route.
+Two round-trip flights are scheduled daily on weekdays, and one flight is scheduled on Sundays.
+This comes as a real relief to the region after weeks of uncertainty.

 Published on June 27, 2023